 Steal His Look: Robert Redford in All the President’s Men

-Just as It Can’t Happen Here, Sinclair Lewis’s 1935 eerily prescient political novel has been once again climbing the charts in 2017, All the President’s Men, the classic 1976 film about two Washington Post reporters uncovering the Watergate scandal, feels very on-trend right now.
+Maybe that’s why All the President’s Men, the classic 1976 film about two Washington Post reporters uncovering the Watergate scandal, feels very on-trend right now.

 The movie, dubbed, “the most devastating detective story of this century,” certainly brings up some unsettling parallels to our current political climate.
 What else is devastating?
 Robert Redford’s smokin’ style.
 (Ed. note: How’s that for a hairpin turn segue??)